-Of the many cities that I visited in Umbria, Orvieto was the most charming of all.
-I took a day trip from Perugia and saw its fabulous Duomo.
-Later I bought some ceramics from the many shops in the centre and had a gelato in the summer heat.
+Of the many cities that I visited in Umbria, Orvieto was my last stop and turned out to be very charming.
+I took a day trip from Perugia and saw its fabulous Duomo and bought some ceramics from the many shops in the centre.

 While enjoying a glass of Orvieto Classico after lunch, I overheard a lady talking about climbing a tower which piqued my interest.
 I wanted to know more about it so I approached her to know more.
 She told me she was headed to climb the Torre del Moro– a 47 meter high clock tower for exceptional views of Orvieto.

 We both asked a local about it and found ourselves in a quaint gift shop to get access to the tower.
-I bought my ticket while the lady who had helped me chose to linger in the exceedingly pricey gift shop.
+I bought my ticket from the exceedingly pricey gift shop.

 There were 236 steps to the tower but it was still a lot easier than Florence’s 436 steps!
 Even though I was huffing and puffing when I reached the top, nothing could beat the view in front of me.
 It was a clear beautiful day and Orvieto was visible from all four corners.
 I could see little hamlets and villages down south.
 It was so worth the EUR 2.8.
 See for yourself!

 Have you climbed towers in Italy or anywhere else for panoramic views??